 Characterized by easy living, functionality and a penchant for all things natural, Scandinavian home design is popular worldwide.
-As one of the sought-after styles for 2021, this casually elegant aesthetic can be easily attained to create a delightful space.
+As one of the most sought-after styles, this casually elegant aesthetic can be easily attained to create a delightful space.

 Looking to live in inviting and comfortable settings?
 Scandinavian design style is all about keeping it simple and cozy.
 Our Spiga Olson Blanco Wood-Look Chevron Porcelain Tile does just that — paired beautifully with white walls, soft neutral hues, and sufficient natural light to keep things airy and bright.

 Scandinavian interior design style highlights lots of natural materials including leather and wood (usually pale to medium and typically ashy), used in conjunction with whitewashed walls, neutral hues of grays, whites, browns, and blacks, and breezy furniture arrangements for a clean and soothing effect.

 A little wood, a lot of glam!
 The Arrowhead Pearl tile backsplash balances out the light and wood details in this Scandi minimalist bathroom to perfection.

 Seating is slim-lined with full upholstery usually being limited to low-profile sofas with little ornamentation or decorative features.
 Throws and pillows that have simple geometric prints can be incorporated for texture and subtle color.

 Scandinavian Homes is our go-to for inspiration on this stunning Nordic style and its latest iterations.